apoorva-saxena/CV/README.md

 **VIBGYOR High** (April 2014 - August 2014)
 *Maths Teaching Assistant*

-- Taught and developed curriculum for students of various grades.
+- Developing a creative curriculum for students of the school to enhance their learning experience.